What is aloo gobi?

-You may want to blend the ginger and garlic and the green chili to form a paste.
+You may want to blend the fresh ginger and garlic and the green chili to form a paste.
 Ginger-garlic paste is regularly used in different Indian cuisine.
-It is worth making the paste in bulk if you cook Indian food regularly since it is good to keep up to a week or two in the refrigerator.
+It is worth making the paste in bulk if you cook Indian food regularly since keeping up to a week or two in the refrigerator is good.
 Otherwise, you can finely chop the ginger, garlic, and green chili separately.

 4. Blend the onions and tomatoes

 I blend the tomatoes and onions because I prefer a smooth texture.
-You may just coarsely chop both of them and add the potatoes and cauliflower.
-Whether you intend to bland the onions, saute the onions until they start to caramelize will add flavor to the aloo gobi.
+You may coarsely chop both of them and add the potatoes and cauliflower.
+Whether you intend to bland the onions, saute them until they start to caramelize will add flavor to the aloo gobi.

 5. Add the tomatoes after the potatoes are partially cooked

 If you are not deep frying the potatoes, cook some until there are partially cooked before adding the tomatoes.
 The potatoes need a longer time to cook until soft and tender if you add the tomatoes from the beginning.
 It does not matter if you have deep-fried or shallow-fried the potatoes in advance.